Ted Bundy's death at Florida State Prison on January 24, 1989, brought an end to the macabre story of America's most notorious serial killer.

 The whole world was watching, eager to bear witness to Ted Bundy’s death.
 For a man who brutally killed at least 30 human beings in the 1970s — one of them 12-year-old Kimberly Leach — the desire was certainly understandable, in some respects.

 Ted Bundy’s relationships with Elizabeth Kloepfer and wife Carole Ann Boone, his grisly murders, and his heavily televised trial have all been thoroughly explored.
 Meanwhile, these aspects have drawn attention away from arguably the most important death in this whole saga — his own.

 How Ted Bundy Got Caught

 The Netflix film was based on Elizabeth Kloepfer’s own memoir, The Phantom Prince: My Life With Ted Bundy (published under the pseudonym Elizabeth Kendall), and ends shortly before his 1989 execution.

-In the film, he admits his deeds when she vists him in prison.
+In the film, Ted Bundy admits his deeds when she visits him in prison.
 In reality, it happened over the phone.

 “The force would just consume me,” he told her.
 “Like one night, I was walking by the campus and I followed this sorority girl.
 I didn’t want to follow her.
 I didn’t do anything but follow her and that’s how it was.
 I’d be out late at night and follow people like that…I’d try not to, but I’d do it anyway.”